 How to Grow Cattelya Orchids

 Growing Cattleya orchids requires some patience, but the lovely blooms are worth the effort.
-In addition to proper growing media, they require well draining containers, medium to high humidity, temperatures of at least 65 degrees Fahrenheit during the day and bright high light.
+In addition to proper growing media, they require well draining containers, medium to high humidity, temperatures of at least 65 F. (18 C.) during the day and bright high light.

-Repot the plants every 2 to 3 years, although they do enjoy being pot bound.
+Repot the plants every two to three years, although they do enjoy being pot bound.
 Don’t worry if you see the roots wrapping around the base of the plant.
 This is normal and in their native setting those roots would be holding the plant in place high above the forest canopy or rocky cliff.

 Caring for Cattleya Orchid Plants